BackpackMedia/Cannabis-Guide/README.md

 1. Find an issue
 2. Fork repo
 3. Solve problem
-4. Submit pr to master
+4. Submit pr to dev
 6. If CI fails please fix the issue

 If you would like this customized and published for you please send an email to keheira@bpack.media